Late effects of pelvic radiotherapy

 - a gynaecologist – a doctor who treats problems with the female reproductive system

-- a continence advisor – a specialist nurse or physiotherapist who gives advice and support to people with continence problems
+- a continence advisor – someone who gives advice and support to people with continence problems (leakage)

-- a doctor or nurse who treats late effects.
+- a doctor or nurse who specialises in treating late effects

 A few hospitals have clinics for people with late effects.
 Ask your healthcare team whether there are any near you.
-The Pelvic Radiation Disease Association may also be able to help you contact specialists.
+The Pelvic Radiation Disease Association also has information about support and late effects services.

 For more information about the help available, contact the Macmillan Support Line free on 0808 808 00 00.